datalad-handbook/book/docs/basics/101-136-filesystem.rst

    $ git annex unannex recordings/*logo_small.jpg

-Your dataset's history records the unannexing of the files.
+Your dataset notices the unannexing of the files as follows.

 .. runrecord:: _examples/DL-101-136-168
    :language: console
    :workdir: dl-101/DataLad-101

-   $ git log -p -n 1
+   $ git status

 Once files have been unannexed, they are "untracked" again, and you can save them into Git, either by adding a rule to ``.gitattributes``, or with